WeRePack/repack-for-woocommerce/README.txt

 *   Registered users can set their default value in the WooCommerce Dashboard.
 *   Shortcodes `[repack]` & `[repack_summary]` to show your support and savings.
 *   Clean code, no ads & no annoying notifications
-*   Highly customizable via Hooks & Filters
+*   Highly customizable via Hooks & Filters & since v1.2.0 via Settings Page
 *   Optionally share basic stats, help us improve and get listed on WeRePack.org as a supporter site.
 *   Available translations: English, German & German (formal)